HATS-ICT/ml-agents-dodgeball-env-ICT/README.md

 ## Installation and Play

-To open this repository, you will need to install the [Unity editor version 2020.2.6 or later](https://unity3d.com/get-unity/download).
+To open this repository, you will need to install the [Unity editor version 2020.2.6](https://unity3d.com/get-unity/download).

 Clone the `dodgeball-env` branch of this repository by running:
 ```